darasus/ai-blog/content/how-ai-is-changing-the-way-we-live-and-work.md

   customer churn and create virtual assistants like Siri and Alexa.
 It is being applied to a wide range of industries and use cases throughout the customer journey — from advertising, to customer service, to CRM, to sales.
+intro: New artificial intelligence (AI) technologies are automating tasks once reserved for humans, elevating the importance of thinking and creative problem-solving to stay relevant in the workplace.
+AI is also enabling businesses to reduce costs, drive revenue and increase efficiency.
+Emerging AI solutions are making it easier than ever before to use machine learning.
+  Whether you’re new to AI or want a refresher on the latest AI trends, this guide covers everything you need to know about how artificial intelligence is changing the way we live and work.
 ---

 ## What is Artificial Intelligence?